suheda-snr/static-website-guide/tutorial.md

-# How to Create a Basic Static Website Using Markdown
+# How to Create a Basic Static Website Using Markdown With GitHub Pages

 ![Github Pages](https://img.shields.io/badge/github%20pages-121013?style=for-the-badge&logo=github&logoColor=white)![Markdown](https://img.shields.io/badge/markdown-%23000000.svg?style=for-the-badge&logo=markdown&logoColor=white)

 ## Introduction

-In this guide, you will learn how to create a simple static website using Markdown syntax.
+In this guide, you will learn how to create a simple static website using Markdown syntax and host it using GitHub Pages.
 Markdown is a lightweight markup language that makes it easy to format text without needing to write HTML.
-You can host this website using GitHub Pages.

 ---